tower-rs/tower/guides/inventing-service.md

 }
 ```

-The response future now satisfies the `'static` lifetime requirement since it
-doesn't contain references.

 Note that cloning is very cheap in this case since `RequestHandler` doesn't have
 any data and `Timeout<T>` only adds a `Duration`.